Skip to main content

 Final Word

 Tatcha turned hydration into a portable, anytime ritual.
-The stick format is not a gimmick — 80% squalane in a twist-up applicator genuinely solves the "my skin is dry at 3pm and I am wearing makeup" problem.
+The stick format is not a gimmick — 80% squalane in a twist-up applicator directly solves the "my skin is dry at 3pm and I am wearing makeup" problem.
 Not a replacement for your morning hydrating serum, but the best companion piece to one.